zhutoutoutousan/A-study-note-as-a-beginner/study/language/roadmap.md

 - I wanna be a good engineer, that place might just give me a whoosh
 ## French
 - Sunken cost fallacy, I already reached B1, why not study a bit more?
-- I've started gaining interest in the book *L'etranger*
+- I've started gaining interest in the book *L'étranger*
   - An important sociology terminology: **anomie** has come to my attention
   - I want to know what **anomie** in action in the real life
   - It seems this entity gaining interest in this book is suffering from the **anomie** mentioned above.